-I was born and raised in Caldwell, Idaho by my parents, John & Peggy with two older brothers.
-I played every sport possible and eventually earned a scholarship to play volleyball at George Washington University.
-I learned some extremely valuable lessons as a collegiate athlete while earning double majors in Biology and Biological Anthropology, and was inducted into the GW Athletic Hall of Fame in 2016.
+Thanks for visiting my page!!
+I may an eccentric lifestyle at the moment, but I grew up like most kids in the 80’s with a fairly traditional family with my parents and two older brothers.
+I played every sport possible and eventually earned a scholarship to play D-I volleyball at George Washington University.
+I learned some extremely valuable lessons as a collegiate athlete while earning double majors in Biology and Biological Anthropology, and was honored to be inducted into the GW Athletic Hall of Fame in 2016.

 Like many disc golfers in my generation, I didn’t discover the sport as a child.
 It wasn’t until my early 20’s while I was teaching high school science, finishing my Masters degree, & coaching volleyball in the St. Louis area that a friend invited me for a round, which I skeptically agreed to.
 It didn’t take long to get the disc golf bug.
 I quickly found myself meeting new friends after work to play rounds nearly everyday and soon after joined a weekly doubles league at Quail Ridge Disc Golf Course…..I had become a “RidgeRunner” and my nickname was “Hatchet”.
 It only took a few months for me to begin competing in PDGA events, and in less than a year I joined the professional ranks.
 I toured each summer after that until resigning my teaching position 2010 when I started touring full time.